 Noelle wanted a full bed chamber so she could close herself in at night, but we just couldn’t make it work in this size room, so we compromised.
 I made her a bed canopy that dials up the cozy factor immensely, but still leaves room for the very necessary ceiling fan.

 The room’s color story started with the gorgeous, one-of-a-kind vintage rug she selected.
 It’s soft under foot, and has all the colors that make Noelle’s heart sing.
 We pulled the blue from the rug into the trim on the canopy and bed skirt, and tied in the pink with the block print quilt.

 The yellow gingham fabric was a lucky find in the clothing fabrics section at Joann’s.
 I think we bought out all the yardage they had from three different stores!
 Noelle loves yellow, so using that cheery color was not even a question.
 It perfectly compliments the yellow flowers on the William Morris wallpaper she chose.

 And the art above her bed is simply perfect.
 It’s even named “Wildflowers.”
-When Sarah Kaitlin created this piece for her shop, I knew it was meant to be in Noelle’s collected, cottage-inspired bedroom.
+When Sarah Kaitlin created this piece for her shop, I knew it was meant to be in Noelle’s cottage-inspired bedroom.
 It sits beautifully between the dressed-up, Ikea pull-chain sconces we added for reading lights.